VII. Earthomo Sapiens: A Major Evolutionary Transition in Individuality

 7. Systems History: Personal and Planetary Individuation

-Historians and philosophers have often sought to discern forces and trends, if any at all, that might underlie, impel and trace the arduous course of peoples, cultures, nations, migrations and civilizations.
-Because these efforts are fraught with issues, baggage, sparse signs and more, such a “metanarrative” has been abandoned.
-But as global complex self-organization theories reveal a phenomenal genesis universe, the project may at last be possible.
-A prime guide has been the University of Connecticut scholar Peter Turchin and colleagues through writings and a Cliodynamics: Journal of Theoretical and Mathematical History journal.
+Historians and philosophers have long sought to discern deep forces and trends that might underlie, impel and trace the arduous course of peoples, cultures, nations, migrations and civilizations.
+Because these efforts are fraught with issues, baggage, sparse signs, a quest for such a “metanarrative” has been mostly abandoned.
+But as global complex self-organization theories may now augur for a phenomenal genesis universe, the project may be actually possible.
+A prime scholar in regard has been the University of Connecticut historian Peter Turchin and colleagues through writings and a Cliodynamics: Journal of Theoretical and Mathematical History journal.

 Allen, Peter.
 Models of Creativity: Towards a New Science of History.
 Sander van der Leeuw and James McGlade, eds.
 Time, Process and Structured Transformation in Archaeology.
 London: Routledge, 1997.
 System scientist Allen argues that previous social models were cast in a Newtonian equilibrium mode.
 A better understanding of culture and economics can now be gained through nonlinear dynamics set in an evolutionary cast.